anxkhn/azure-ai-900-exam-prep/questions.md

 Which service should you use to extract text, key/value pairs, and table data automatically from scanned documents?

-1. Custom Vision
+A.  Custom Vision
-2. Face
+B.  Face
-3. Form Recognizer
+C.  Form Recognizer
-4. Language
+D.  Language

 **Answer(s):** C